rohit-lakhanpal/aoai-hackathon/src/shared-apis/README.md

 1. Go to the Azure portal and create a Speech resource.
     1. After the deployment is complete, fetch your api key and region (you will need this later)
     1. Access the speech studio at [https://speech.microsoft.com/](https://speech.microsoft.com/)
+1. Go to the Azure portal and create a Language resource.
+    1. After the deployment is complete, fetch your api key and region (you will need this later)
+    1. Access the Language studio at [https://language.cognitive.azure.com/](https://language.cognitive.azure.com/)
+1. Go to the Azure portal and create an Azure OpenAI resource.
+    1. After the deployment is complete, fetch your api key and region (you will need this later)
+    1. Access the Azure OpenAI studio at [https://oai.azure.com/](https://oai.azure.com/)

 #### Development Environment
 - Node.js (>=18.x)